-- 11.1 The council must provide funds annually on the budget for the subsidisation of indigent households for water services. - 11.2 The indigent subsidies will have to be financed from the equitable share contribution to the municipality obtained from National Treasury. - 11.3 Existing indigent arrears on services charges will be written off against the provision for bad debts.
+- 11.1 The council must provide funds annually on the budget for the subsidisation of indigent households for water services. - 11.2 The indigent subsidies will have to be financed from the equitable share contribution to the municipality obtained from National Treasury. - 11.3 Existing indigent arrears prior to approval of indigence on services charges will be written off against the provision for bad debts.